RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 Business graduate jobs vs schemes

-It’s important to ask yourself if it is worth doing a grad scheme over a normal job.
+It’s important to ask yourself if it is worth doing a graduate scheme over a normal job.
 And, this will depend on what exactly you want from this experience.
-Below, we have outlined the difference between them.

-Grad schemes follow a set structure with training, rotations, and development plans.
+• Grad schemes follow a set structure with training, rotations, and development plans

-Many graduate schemes offer rotations so you can experience different parts of the business.
+• Many graduate schemes offer rotations so you can experience different parts of the business

 Types of business schemes for graduates